Topic Cluster Examples: Guides for Structuring Your Pillar Content

 June 17, 2021 •DJ Team

-You could do everything right.
-Create blog posts that are no longer than 1,000 words with catchy headings and titles.
-Research your keywords and upload quality content frequently.
-Come up with captivating title tags and metadata.
-However, the traffic on your website may remain unchanged even after doing all this.
+So, what’s keeping you from getting to the first page?
+You may think you’re doing everything right.
+You create blog posts that are no longer than 1,000 words with catchy headings and titles.
+You research your keywords and upload quality content frequently.
+And, you come up with captivating social media captions and metatags.
+Yet, the traffic on your website remains unchanged.

-Google has revolutionized the SEO world.
+That’s because Google is constantly revolutionizing the SEO world.
+What worked in the past doesn’t necessarily work today.
 Although it's still essential to use the right keywords and create good content, showing that you have authority regarding your topic is vital.
-The best way to showcase your authority is by using topic clusters and pillar pages to organize your content.

 What Is a Pillar Page?